Lockaa/ProjectModule2/README.md

 # Record Log:
     2/8/2025:
-    made repo and filled out requirements into README file  1:30
+    made repo and filled out requirements into README file  13:30 worked on basic file structure                          13:30 - 14:15 working on making the API endpoint                      14:15 -